 For those pursuing careers in public service, healthcare, or education, loan forgiveness programs can be a valuable resource.
 In return for working in places where you may earn a lower salary or have a particularly challenging job, the government offers loan forgiveness programs.

-You can find information on these programs through the government’s Federal Student Aid department.
+You can find information on these programs through the government’s Federal Student Aid Department.
 A few cases that may qualify for forgiveness include public service and teaching.

 It’s important to carefully read and understand student loan forgiveness program requirements before deciding the best path for you.
 You’ll most likely still have to pay the minimum payment on your loans on time for 120 months (10 years) before the remainder of your loan is forgiven.